bonsthie/obsidian-vault/compiler/llvm/clang/clang_explain.md

 so this boucle return a Decl and while this is not AtEOF the Decl goes to the `Consumer->HandleTopLevelDecl` that is the `ASTConsumer` that transform in to the taget in youre case ir

 ## **Parser::ParseTopLevelDecl**
-* setup of a destructor for the Parser
+* setup of a destructor (RAII) for the Parser data
 * giant switch case for special case (is there that `tok::eof` return true)
 * init the `ParsedAttributes` for gnu style attr (`__attribute__((foo))`) and c++11 style (`[[foo]]`)
 * parse the trailing attribute of both types